Kienka/height-Prediction/HandMk.md

 GitHub Documents
 ----------------

-This is an R Markdown format used for publishing markdown documents to GitHub.
-When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.

 Handsize Dataset, which is to be used to see if we can predict the height Dataset was gotten from this site <http://serc.carleton.edu/sp/cause/cooperative/examples/18172.html> From web findings the dataset belongs to Prof. Carl Lee and Prof. Felix Famoye.
 Just trying to be on the safe side.. hahahaha